 - Remember you share a common love.
 You both love books.
 You both love amazing stories.
 You both want you to succeed.
 It’s easy to villainize an editor who turns down your book baby, but remember they want you to succeed.
 Treat them kindly and respectfully, and they will do the same.

-If you found these tips helpful, keep an eye on my blog and social media sites.
-I’m releasing an exciting new resource for writers in June!
-My pitch toolkit will include one-sheet and synopsis templates and tips, more practical suggestions on impressing editors from my experience as an editor with Crosshair Press, and an option for a phone or video call to practice your pitch.
+If you found these tips helpful, you might want to check out my exciting new resource for writers!
+My pitch toolkit includes one-sheet, query letter, and synopsis templates and tips, more practical suggestions on impressing editors from my experience as an editor with Crosshair Press, and options for a phone or video call to practice your pitch, a synopsis critique/edit, and a polish edit of your first 10 pages.

 You can pitch with confidence.
 You can make an agent or editor fall in love with your story.
 And I can help you get there.